Alex Bendersky

 Can free practice management software meet the needs of a growing practice?

-Free platforms like Carepatron and PracticeFusion can adequately serve solo practitioners and small teams initially.
+Free platforms like Carepatron and PracticeFusion can adequately serve individual providers and small teams initially.
 However, growing practices typically require advanced features—including comprehensive billing capabilities, specialty-specific templates, and robust reporting—necessitating paid tiers or platform migration as volume increases.

 How do I calculate total cost of ownership for practice management software?